-Copyright © 2015.
-Sage Software, Inc. All rights reserved.

-Sage, the Sage logos, and the Sage product and service names mentioned herein are registered trademarks or trademarks of Sage Software, Inc. or its affiliated entities.
-All other trademarks are the property of their respective owners.
+© 2015 The Sage Group plc or its licensors.
+All rights reserved.
+Sage, Sage Jose, and Sage product and service names mentioned herein are trademarks of Sage Software, Inc. or its lice and All other trademarks are the property of their respective owners.

-Microsoft® SQL Server® and the Windows logo are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or in other countries.
+Microsoft® SQL Server® and the Windows logo are either registered rademarks or trademarks of Microsoft Corporation in the United States and/or in other countries.

-Your use of this document and the Sage product(s) described herein is governed by the terms and conditions of the Sage End User License Agreement ("EULA") or other agreement that is provided with or included in the Sage product.
-Nothing in this document supplements, modifies or amends those terms and conditions.
-Except as expressly stated in those terms and conditions, the information in this document is provided by Sage "AS IS" and Sage disclaims all express, implied or statutory warranties of any kind, including but not limited to the warranties of merchantability, fitness for a particular purpose or of non-infringement.
+Your use of this document and the Sage product(s) described herein is governed by the terms and conditions of the Sage End User License Agreement ("EULA") or other egreement that it provided with or included in the Sage product.
+Nothing in this document supplements, modifies or time do those terms and conditions.
+Except as expressly stated in those terms and conditions, the information in this document is provided by Sage "AS IS" and Sage disclaims all express, implied or statutory warranties of any kind, including but not imited to the warranties of merchantability, fitness for a particular purpose or of non-jum gement.
 No implied license is granted to you under any Sage intellectual property or trade secret right.
-Sage reserves the right to revise, supplement or remove information in this document at any time without notice to you or others.
+Sage reserves the right to revise, supplement or remove information in this document at any time without notice to you or offers